Pilvinen/Pilvinen/README.md

 I am you speaking to yourself.
 You are reading this in your internal voice.

-I am an assault of waves upon the of your beach of mind.
+I am an assault of waves upon the beach of your mind.
 Actions and reactions from a long ago - in the now.
 Your own thoughts you never knew existed.
 But at the same time I was here with you all the time - not as a god, but as a man - simple, like yourself.

 There are no words beyond this point, only madness.
 Therefore there must be silence.